AndriyKatsubo/DFRP/README.md

 DF reward progress
 =========
-Helps to track Dragonflight rewards.
+It helps to track Dragonflight rewards.
 Allows to calculate and print current print towards reputation rewards (Paragon level) with Dragonflight factions.
-Also, tracks progress toward Gold Coin of the Isles.
+Also, it tracks progress toward Gold Coin of the Isles.

 * `/dfrp` : print progress